 IRS Notice 2020-65 Regarding Employee Social Security Tax Deferral

-Importantly, although the deadline for payment of these taxes is delayed until 2021, Steven Mnuchin, Treasury Secretary, has deemed participation optional for any given company.
-Because of the uncertainty and unanswered questions regarding repayment terms and the effect it may have on employers and employees, Zetter HealthCare will not be recommending that companies participate in these deferrals at this time.
+Although the payment deadline is not until 2021, Steven Mnuchin, Treasury Secretary, deems participation as optional for any given company.
+Because of the uncertainty regarding repayment terms, Zetter HealthCare does not recommend participating in these deferrals at this time.